Tranzakt/Visual-Laravel/README.md

 Using a web browser you will be able to define database tables/fields, UI lists/forms/etc., menus and other graphical elements, all forms of Laravel and Laravel extension objects and if needed write your own Laravel code snippets.

+Visual Laravel was inspired by a Joomla CMS extension called Fabrik that did something similar (but in a clunky way).

 Once you have defined the model using the Web UI, VL will then generate (compile) all the Laravel PHP code needed from this model.

 It is expected that VL will provide three key benefits: